 5.1 Eligibility.
-An Award may be granted under the Plan to those key employees (including officers) of the Company or its present or future Subsidiaries who, in the opinion of the Committee, are mainly responsible for the success and future growth of the Company and/or any of its Subsidiaries.
+An Award may be granted under the Plan to Non-Employee Directors, and to those key employees (including officers) and Consultants of the Company or its present or future Subsidiaries who, in the opinion of the Administrator, are mainly responsible for the success and future growth of the Company and/or any of its Subsidiaries.

-ARTICLE VI
+ARTICLE VI AWARDS

-AWARDS

 - 6.1 Types of Awards.
 Awards under the Plan may be granted in any one or a combination of the following: - (a) Stock Options.
-An Option shall entitle the Participant to receive shares of Common Stock upon exercise of such Option, subject to the Participant's satisfaction in full of any conditions, restrictions or limitations imposed in accordance with the Plan or the agreement between the Company and the Participant governing the award of such Option.
-The agreement governing the award of an option shall designate whether such option is intended to be an incentive stock option or a non-qualified stock option, and to the extent that any stock option is not designated as an incentive stock option (or even if so designated does not qualify as an incentive stock option), it shall constitute a non-qualified stock option.
-In the case of an incentive stock option, if the aggregate fair market value (determined on the date of grant) of the Shares with respect to which all incentive stock options (within the meaning of Code Section 422) are first exercisable by the Participant during any calendar year (under this Plan and under all other incentive stock option plans of the Company or any affiliate that is required to be included under Code Section 422) exceeds \$100,000, such option automatically shall be treated as a non-qualified stock option to the extent this limit is exceeded.
-The maximum number of Options that may be granted to any Participant during any fiscal year of the Company is 100,000, subject to the adjustments provided in Article XI, below. - (i) Exercise Price.
-The exercise price per share of the Common Stock purchasable under an Option shall be determined by the Committee, but shall not be less than the fair market value per share of Common Stock on the date the option is granted (or, if the Option is intended to qualify as an incentive stock option, not less than 110% of the such fair market value if the option is granted to an individual who owns or is deemed to own stock possessing more than 10% of the combined voting power of all classes of stock or the Company, a corporation which is the parent of the Company or and subsidiary of the Company (each as defined in Section 424 of the Code) (a "10% Shareholder")).
-For this and all other purposes under the Plan, the fair market value shall be the mean between the highest and lowest quoted selling prices per share of Common Stock on the NASDAQ Stock Market on the date of grant; provided, that if the Common Stock ceases to be listed on the NASDAQ Stock Market, the Committee shall designate an alternative method of determining the fair market value of the Common Stock.
+A Stock Option shall entitle the Participant to receive shares of Common Stock upon exercise of such Stock Option, subject to the Participant's satisfaction in full of any conditions, restrictions or limitations imposed in accordance with the Plan or the agreement between the Company and the Participant governing the award of such Stock Option.
+The agreement governing the award of a Stock Option shall designate whether such Stock Option is intended to be an incentive stock option or a non-qualified stock option, and to the extent that any Stock Option is not designated as an incentive stock option (or even if so designated does not qualify as an incentive stock option), it shall constitute a non-qualified stock option.
+In the case of an incentive stock option, if the aggregate fair market value (determined on the date of grant) of the Shares with respect to which all incentive stock options (within the meaning of Code Section 422) are first exercisable by the Participant during any calendar year (under this Plan and under all other incentive stock option plans of the Company or any affiliate that is required to be included under Code Section 422) exceeds \$100,000, such Stock Option automatically shall be treated as a non-qualified stock option to the extent this limit is exceeded. - (i) Exercise Price.
+The exercise price per share of the Common Stock purchasable under a Stock Option shall be determined by the Administrator, but shall not be less than the fair market value per share of Common Stock on the date the Stock Option is granted (or, if the Stock Option is intended to qualify as an incentive stock option, not less than 110% of the such fair market value if the Stock Option is granted to an individual who owns or is deemed to own stock possessing more than 10% of the combined voting power of all classes of stock or the Company, a corporation which is the parent of the Company or and subsidiary of the Company (each as defined in Section 424 of the Code) (a "10% Shareholder")).
+For this and all other purposes under the Plan, the fair market value shall be the mean between the highest and lowest quoted selling prices per share of Common Stock on the NASDAQ Stock Market on the date of grant; provided, that if the Common Stock ceases to be listed on the NASDAQ Stock Market, the Administrator shall designate an alternative method of determining the fair market value of the Common Stock.